VeronicaGlez/Disocactus_transcriptome/README.md

 - `10.DE_abun_est.sh` Script to stimate abundance in DE samples through trinity
 - `11.DS_abun_est.sh` Script to stimate abundance in DS samples through trinity
 - `12.count_expr_trans.sh` Script to count numbers of expressed transcripts in DS and DE
-- `13.plot_num_transcripts.r`   Script to plot de number of transcripts
+- `13.plot_num_transcripts.r`   Script to plot de number of transcripts, which use a perl function from [trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki).
 - `14.quality_check_samples.sh` Script for quality check samples using trinity PtR Script
 - `busco_figure.r` Script to create the BUSCO figure
 - `dif_exp_DE.r`    Script to make differencial expression (DE) analysis using edgeR in D. eichalmii and create heatmaps and volcano plots